42labs/call-me-maybe/README.md

 - Verify ERC20 decimals and adjust if not 18
 - Turn the tokens into tradeable assets
 - Incorporate Black-Scholes models for using options as collateral
+- Marketplace on top of the options protocol to facilitate matching supply and demand